marcdotson/data-5600/notes/notes.md

 - All models predict, some are interpretable, fewer still are causal; is the model consistent with your objective?
 - Business applications for analytics
-- Exercise: Read case and summarize the objective and the ideal data;
+- Exercise: Read case and describe how you might use regression and ML to inform the decision
-  narrate a business problem, it’s objective, and the ideal data
 - Wrap up

-## Modeling Workflow (Aug 27; Jan 7)
+## Modeling Workflow (Aug 27; Jan 7; May 6)

 ### Before Data

-- Get started (solution, schedule, and workflow)
+- Get started (solution, schedule w/o dates?, and workflow)
-- High-level overview of the (interpretable) modeling workflow
+- High-level overview of the (interpretable) modeling workflow (with the case as application?)
-- Focus on being transparent and direct with objectives and assumptions
+- Focus on being open/transparent and direct with objectives and assumptions
-- Plan/Narrate: objective/loss function, data generation process/ideal
+- Plan: objective/loss function, data generation process/ideal dataset
-  dataset
+- Stories – implicitly we weight pros and cons when making a decision – narrate this objective
 - Stories – modeling as storytelling, starts as a narrative and then gets mathematized
-- Build/Assemble: Translate story into mathematical models – a
-  functional mapping of inputs to output and how you will evaluate it (loss function)
+- Build: Translate story into mathematical models – a functional mapping of your objective (loss function) inputs to output (likelihood)
 - Activity: Discuss with your groups what kind of loss function, data generating process makes sense for your problem